James Stewart (Australian actor)

-James Stewart (born 21 October 1975) is an Australian stage, television and film actor, best known for his appearances in the television series Breakers and Packed to the Rafters.
-He has also made an appearance in the popular Australian drama Sea Patrol.
-From 2016, he began starring in Home and Away as Justin Morgan.
+James Stewart (born 21 October 1975) is an Australian stage, television and film actor.
+He is known for his appearances in the television series Breakers, as Alex Markham (1998–1999), Packed to the Rafters, as Jake Barton (2009–2013), and Home and Away as Justin Morgan (2016–present).

 Early life

 Stewart was born on 21 October 1975 in Melbourne.
-He grew up on the Gold Coast, alongside his identical twin brother Nicholas and older half-sister Annie.
-His mother Beverly raised him and his three siblings as a single parent while studying to become a teacher.
+He has an identical twin brother Nicholas and older half-sister Annie.
+While he was in primary school, Stewart's mother, Beverly, drove him and his brother around Australia for a year in a caravan.
+His sister stayed in Melbourne for school, while he and Nicholas were home-schooled.
+The family eventually settled on the Gold Coast.
+His mother raised him and his two siblings as a single parent, while studying to become a teacher.
 She eventually graduated with honours in English and literature at Monash University.
 His estranged father Arthur Koo is a former Australian soldier who served in the Vietnam War.
-Stewart has Scottish and Chinese ancestry through his parents.
-In 1996, Stewart joined the band george alongside his brother Nicholas, Tyrone Noonan and his then-housemate, Katie Noonan.
+Stewart has Irish and Chinese ancestry through his parents.
+Stewart studied drama at university in Brisbane.
+In 1996, he joined the band george alongside his brother Nicholas, Tyrone Noonan and his then-housemate, Katie Noonan.
 He would later leave the band to pursue a career in acting full-time.

 Career

+Stewart's first screen role was in The Adventures of Skippy in 1993.
+From 1998 until 1999, Stewart starred in the short lived series Breakers as "wild child" Alex Markham.
+He also appeared in the series BeastMaster in 2000, followed by a role in feature film Hildegarde.

-In 2007, Stewart played Jim O'Connor in the Queensland Theatre Company's production of The Glass Menagerie.
+In 2006, Stewart guested in H2O: Just Add Water, before appearing in the Lifetime series Monarch Cove and the feature film Voodoo Lagoon.
+In 2007, he appeared in Mortified and the action film The Condemned.
+Also that year, Stewart played Jim O'Connor in the Queensland Theatre Company's production of The Glass Menagerie.
 He won the 2008 Matilda Award for Best Supporting Actor and was nominated for the Helpmann Award for Best Male Actor in a Supporting Role in a Play.

-In 2010, Stewart received a Logie award nomination for Most Popular New Male Talent for his role as Jake Barton in Packed to the Rafters.
+After appearing in an episode of Sea Patrol, Stewart starred as Jake Barton in Packed to the Rafters from 2009 until 2013.
+In 2010, he received a nomination for the Logie Award for Most Popular New Male Talent for his role as Jake.
+He also appeared in the 2009 Australian comedy drama film Subdivision.

-In 2015, Stewart starred in the ABC-TV drama series Hiding alongside fellow Aussie stars Jacqueline McKenzie and Kate Jenkinson.
+In 2015, Stewart appeared in the Nine Network miniseries Gallipoli as Chinese-Australian marksman Billy Sing.
+That same year, he also starred in the ABC-TV drama series Hiding alongside Jacqueline McKenzie and Kate Jenkinson.
 The show centres around a family that is forced to go into the federal witness protection program and relocates to another city when the father (Stewart) is arrested after a failed drug deal.

 In 2016, Stewart joined Home and Away as Justin Morgan during the show's twenty-ninth season.
+In July 2024, Stewart appeared on Season 21 of Dancing with the Stars.
+He was paired with Jorja Freeman.